MPS-ABC Certification Kenya: The Complete 2026 Guide for Exporters

 Total first-year cost including registration, audit, and Agrosocial preparation.
 Year 2 onwards significantly lower as setup costs do not repeat.

-ROI consideration: FloraHolland Grade A suppliers typically achieve higher clock prices than Grade B or non-certified suppliers.
-For a 10-hectare Naivasha rose farm exporting 2 million stems annually, even a 2–3% price premium from Grade A status represents KES 800,000–1.2 million in additional revenue annually β€” far exceeding the total MPS certification cost.
-Grade A is not just a compliance requirement: it is a revenue optimisation tool.
+ROI consideration: FloraHolland Grade A / GreenTag suppliers achieve higher clock prices than Grade B or non-certified suppliers.
+For a 10-hectare Naivasha rose farm exporting 2 million stems annually, a 2–3% GreenTag price premium represents KES 800,000–1.2 million in additional revenue per year — far exceeding the total MPS certification cost.
+Grade A is not just compliance: it is a direct revenue optimisation tool.

 The Full MPS System

-Beyond MPS-ABC β€” The Full MPS Certification Ecosystem
+Beyond MPS-ABC — The Full MPS Certification Ecosystem

 MPS-ABC is the environmental core of the MPS system, but MPS offers additional modules that Kenyan flower farms may need depending on their buyer requirements.
 Understanding the full ecosystem helps you plan your certification roadmap efficiently.

-MPS-GAP β€” Food Safety & Quality
+MPS-GAP — Food Safety & Quality

 MPS-GAP is a food safety and quality module benchmarked as equivalent to GLOBALG.A.P.
 Flowers & Ornamentals.
 For Kenyan flower farms already holding GLOBALG.A.P.
-IFA certification, MPS-GAP is an alternative route β€” not typically needed by farms that already hold GLOBALG.A.P.
+IFA certification, MPS-GAP is an alternative route — not typically needed by farms that already hold GLOBALG.A.P.
 Check your specific buyer’s preference: some specify GLOBALG.A.P., some accept MPS-GAP, some accept both.

-MPS-SQ β€” Social Qualification
+MPS-SQ — Social Qualification

-MPS-SQ covers social practices and worker welfare β€” covering labour standards, working conditions, worker rights, and management practices.
+MPS-SQ covers social practices and worker welfare — covering labour standards, working conditions, worker rights, and management practices.
 It overlaps in scope with GRASP and SMETA.
-Some buyers who require MPS-ABC also request MPS-SQ as part of their social compliance requirements.
-Agrosocial prepares farms for MPS-SQ alongside MPS-ABC preparation where required.
+MPS-SQ covers: employment contracts and working hours; wages and payslip provision; freedom of association; non-discrimination; grievance mechanisms; occupational health and safety; and accommodation standards where provided.

-MPS-Florimark β€” The Consumer Label
+MPS-Florimark — The Consumer Label

-MPS-Florimark is the consumer-facing sustainability label used on flowers in European retail β€” similar to what GGN is for GLOBALG.A.P.
-To use the MPS-Florimark label, a farm must hold MPS-ABC Grade A or B plus MPS-GAP or equivalent food safety certification.
+MPS-Florimark is the consumer-facing sustainability label used on flowers in European retail — similar to what GGN is for GLOBALG.A.P.
+To use MPS-Florimark, a farm must hold MPS-ABC Grade A or B plus MPS-GAP or equivalent food safety certification.
 The label is visible on packaging at point of sale in European flower retail chains.

-GreenTag β€” Premium Sustainability Label
+GreenTag — FloraHolland’s Premium Sustainability Identifier

-GreenTag is FloraHolland’s premium sustainability identifier β€” awarded to flowers from farms achieving MPS-ABC Grade A and meeting additional social compliance requirements.
+GreenTag is FloraHolland’s premium sustainability identifier — awarded to flowers from farms achieving MPS-ABC Grade A and meeting additional social compliance requirements (GRASP, SMETA, or MPS-SQ).
 GreenTag flowers receive preferential positioning at FloraHolland clock auctions and command premium prices from European buyers.
 It represents the highest level of MPS recognition for Kenyan flower farms.
+Agrosocial supports farms toward the complete GreenTag compliance stack: MPS-ABC Grade A + GRASP or MPS-SQ.

 Our Role